 The rural inhabitants of the Serra Gaúcha have long faced similar problems to those experienced by smallholders elsewhere in Brazil, most notably fitting in with an agrarian system that has always favoured large producers.
 Here, some farmers have managed to integrate themselves with the agri-industrial complex by supplying grapes to large wine producers or contracted by corporations to produce chickens, pigs, milk or tobacco.
 While these ties may guarantee some security, the control of production is lost and sales to third parties (and possibly achieving higher prices) are not permitted.

 [Grapes are the only commercial crop of many farms in the “Italian” areas of the Serra Gaúcha, where most Brazilian wine is produced.
-In the past most grapes were of the American concord variety – which even do well with damp summers – to produce wines that tastes much like an alcoholic version of Welch’s grape juice.
-Despite the planting of new grape varieties and huge efforts to develop more sophisticated wines, the local output is generally bad or mediocre, the main exceptions being sparkling wines, which can be excellent.]
+In the past most grapes were of the American Concord variety – which even do well with hot, damp summers – to produce wines that tastes much like an alcoholic version of Welch’s grape juice.
+Despite the planting of new grape varieties and huge efforts to develop more sophisticated wines, the local output is remains at best rather mediocre in quality, the main exceptions being sparkling wines, which can be excellent.]

 As in many parts of modern western Europe, small-scale producers have had to find ways to supplement their farming incomes.
 Many take on part-time employment in factories or in agricultural processing plants.
 Some manage to involve themselves with tourism, perhaps producing jams and cakes, renting our rooms or dressing up to receive day visitors to their farms.
 Another survival strategy has been to sell up entirely and move to where land is much cheaper, including to the far-off Amazon.